-The Geographical Identifier identifies a geographical area within a country or territory.
-In this Release, it uses an operator-specific format.
+A Geographical Identifier may be described in a geospatial manner (e.g. geodetic coordinates) within a country or territory or as civic user location information (e.g. a postcode, area code, etc.), or use an operator-specific format.
 It is assumed that a given cell cannot belong to more that one area identified by a Geographical Identifier.